DoYangTan/verl-rubric/README.md

-# RuscaRL: Rubric-based RL with Asynchronous Inference on VeRL
+# verl-Rubric: Rubric-based RL with Asynchronous Grader Scoring on verl

-This repository contains the implementation of **RuscaRL** based on `verl` (v0.7).
-It utilizes the `RewardLoop` for efficient training and features **asynchronous accelerated inference** for the reward process.
+This repository contains the implementation of **Rubric-based RL** based on `verl` (v0.7).
+It utilizes the `RewardLoop` for efficient training and performs asynchronous rubric-based reward grading through an external vLLM grader.

 > **Note:** All commands below must be executed from the **root directory** of the `verl-rubric` project.